Los Osos

 GRC 2023 General Case (2025-27)

-The rates proposed for 2025-2027 will provide customers with long-term value by investing over $5.2 million in proactive capital investments and maintenance of local water infrastructure essential to the delivery and treatment of reliable, quality water.
-Investments in the Los Osos Service Area include but are not limited to water distribution infrastructure improvements, rehabilitation of wells, and the replacement of aging mains and meters, pumping and purification equipment.
+The rates adopted for 2025-2027 will provide customers with long-term value by investing over $5.1 million in needed capital investments and maintenance of local water infrastructure essential to the delivery and treatment of reliable, quality water.

 Current & Upcoming Projects

-Water Main Improvements
+Water Main Improvements (Woodland Dr. to Mar Vista Dr.)

 Location: The new pipeline will be installed on Doris Avenue from Woodland Drive to Mar Vista Drive.